trpc/trpc/www/docs/server/caching.md

 ## App Caching

-If you turn on SSR in your app you might discover that your app loads slow on for instance Vercel, you can actually [statically render your whole app](https://twitter.com/alexdotjs/status/1386274093041950722) without doing SSG.
+If you turn on SSR in your app you might discover that your app loads slow on for instance Vercel, you can actually statically render your whole app without using SSG; [read this Twitter thread](https://twitter.com/alexdotjs/status/1386274093041950722) for more insights.

 ### Example code